Implications of GWTC-3 on primordial black holes from vacuum bubbles: Introduction

 \section{Introduction}

-The LIGO-Virgo-KAGRA (LVK) collaboration has so far reported about 70 events that could be confidently identified as gravitational waves emitted from black hole binary (BHB) mergers~\cite{LIGOScientific:2018mvr,Abbott:2020niy,LIGOScientific:2021djp}.
+The LIGO-Virgo-KAGRA (LVK) Collaboration has so far reported about 70 events that could be confidently identified as gravitational waves emitted from black hole binary (BHB) mergers~\cite{LIGOScientific:2018mvr,Abbott:2020niy,LIGOScientific:2021djp}.
 These events and their properties are collected in the cumulative Gravitational-Wave Transient Catalog 3 (GWTC-3)~\cite{LIGOScientific:2021djp}.
-While population analyses performed on GWTC-3 show interesting substructures in the mass distribution of the detected black holes~\cite{LIGOScientific:2020kqk,LIGOScientific:2021psn}, implying more than one channels of BHB formation~\cite{Farah:2023vsc}, the physical origin of these black holes is still a topic of discussion.
+While population analyses performed on GWTC-3 show interesting substructures in the mass distribution of the detected black holes~\cite{LIGOScientific:2020kqk,LIGOScientific:2021psn}, implying more than one channel of BHB formation~\cite{Farah:2023vsc}, the physical origin of these black holes is still a topic of discussion.

 It is known that a massive star can collapse to produce an astrophysical black hole (ABH), and binaries of ABHs formed by the isolation evolution of massive-star binaries and by the dynamical assembly in a dense stellar environment \cite{Mandel:2018hfr,Mapelli:2021taw} could merge at low redshift, providing plausible origins for the BHBs in GWTC-3.
 However, ABHs are not expected to form with mass in a range of $50\text{-}130 M_\odot$, a mass gap due to the pair instability~\cite{Woosley:2016hmi}.
 Thus they cannot explain the observed high-mass black holes without the aid of additional mechanisms.
+Phenomenologically, the observed black holes can be described by the \textsc{Power Law + Peak} model, where the lower bound of the power gives a peak at $\sim 10 M_\odot$ and the Gussian peak gives a peak at $\sim 35 M_\odot$~\cite{LIGOScientific:2020kqk,LIGOScientific:2021psn}.